pablobarreraf/npc-dialogues/README.md

 - Includes short-term memory for current conversations and long-term memory for key contextual elements (e.g., preferences or frequently asked questions).

 ---

-By organizing the infrastructure, memory, and improvements as outlined above, this application demonstrates a modular and extensible framework for interactive NPC dialogue systems.